 - Statuario is also quarried in the Carrara region of Italy.
 It has a heavier contrasting with a bright white background, muted small veins, and long grey veins.
 When I think of Statuario, I think of contrast!

-Different Shapes and Sizes of marble
+Different Shapes and Sizes of Marble Tile

 Now that we have discussed different types of marble, we can discuss the different shapes and sizes of marble tile.
 Marble can live in various spaces in your bathroom including the countertops, backsplash, floors, showers, and more.
 It is common to use a variety of shapes, sizes, and pattern in one bathroom design.
 I prefer to keep the design limited to three styles.
 For example, a herringbone pattern on the shower floor with larger format tiles on walls and bathroom floor.
 I’m sharing inspiration next.